 Shortly after James T. Harris became Widener’s ninth president in 2002, he implemented a strategic planning process involving the entire university community.

-Now ten years later, after a new mission, vision, and campus master plan were developed by President Harris and the Widener Board of Trustees, Widener has been recognized for making a difference in the communities in which we live, learn, and work.
+Now eleven years later, after a new mission, vision, and campus master plan were developed by President Harris and the Widener Board of Trustees, Widener has been recognized for making a difference in the communities in which we live, learn, and work.

 - Ranked 19th in the U.S. by the 2011 Newsweek/The Daily Beast school ranking for service that combines public institutions and private liberal arts schools.